dfmorrison/cava-actup/README.md

 * and `timestamp`

+* a third slot 'task', is optional and used for initializing the model (see below)

-Each of these messages corresponds to a click, at the specified time, on an displayed item named by the id.
-For example, `{"id": "C", timestamp: 1660073624"}`.
+Each of these messages corresponds to a click, at the specified time, during a specified task, on a displayed item named by the id.
+For example, `{"task": "Relabel_1", "id": "C", timestamp: 1660073624"}`.

 The return value is also a JSON object, with three slots